Georgegriff/griffadev/src/posts/scheduling-builds-on-netlify/scheduling-builds.md

 ![Netlify build hook](/images/netlify-build-hook.png)

-You can test this out by making a curl request in your terminal, you should se it trigger your Netlify website build:
+You can test this out by making a curl request in your terminal, you should see it trigger your Netlify website build:

 ```bash
 curl -X POST -d {} https://api.netlify.com/build_hooks/$NETLIFY_BUILD_HOOK_TOKEN